-Only space and money prevent a person from having all the skis they want for a certain condition.
-Some people collects skis to have them; others get skis because they need them for certain conditions.
+Only space and money prevent a person from having all the skis they want for a particular condition.
+Some people collect skis to have them; others get skis because they need them for specific conditions.

-In the same way, it is how I approach gear.
+In the same way, it is how I approach my equipment.

 Theoretically, a vise grip would be fine for most of the very basic mechanical work I do on my car.
-But a socket set makes things easier and more efficient.
+But a socket set makes things more accessible and more efficient.

 Also, I don’t like to collect gear.
 I just want something that works.